skycoin/hardware-wallet/README.md

 Code added in this repository should comply to development guidelines documented in [Skycoin wiki](https://github.com/skycoin/skycoin/wiki).

+The project has two branches: `master` and `develop`.

+- `develop` is the default branch and will always have the latest code.
+- `master` will always be equal to the current stable release on the website, and should correspond with the latest release tag.

 ### Versioning policies

 #### Firmware version scheme